 Board Certified Admiralty and Maritime Lawyers

-McAlpin Conroy is committed to delivering superior legal representation to companies operating in the maritime industry.
-As part of this commitment we are proud to announce that three attorneys of our legal team hold Board Certification in Admiralty & Maritime Law from The Florida Bar:
+McAlpin Tanner Marcotte is committed to delivering superior legal representation to companies operating in the maritime industry.
+As part of this commitment we are proud to announce that two attorneys of our legal team hold Board Certification in Admiralty & Maritime Law from The Florida Bar: